 Recognising Sexual Violence: Developing Pathways to Survivor-Centred Justice

-The conference is open to all and consists of six panels exploring the topic across different themes and regions with a particular emphasis on the Nordic context.
-A special Nordic workshop will also be held parallel to the conference.
-Expected results include a Nordic research network on the topic as well as video recordings from the conference for public dissemination.
+The conference was open to all and consisted of five panels exploring the topic across different themes and regions with a particular emphasis on the Nordic context.
+A special Nordic workshop was also held parallel to the conference.
+Results include further collaboration between researchers on the topic as well as video recordings from the conference for public dissemination.

 - Funded by: Nordic Gender Equality Fund

 RIKK – Institute for Gender Equality and Difference, Iceland

 Grant: 89 060 DKK